 Eeyore, in his typical Eeyore fashion, added, “It’s not like stepping back will fix everything, but it will stop things from getting worse.”

-Your Turn:
+Our Turn:

-Eeyore’s Take:
+Eeyore’s Wisdom:

 With his ears drooping even lower, Eeyore muttered, “Depression has a way of making everything look worse than it is.
 Sometimes, I think my tail falling off means the whole world is falling apart.”